 - Provide for the constitution of funds for crediting all money of the panchayats.

-- Finance Commission: The state finance commission reviews the financial position of the panchayats and provides recommendation for the necessary steps to be taken to supplement resources to the panchayat.
+- Finance Commission: The state finance commission reviews the financial position of the panchayats and provides recommendations for the necessary steps to be taken to supplement resources to the panchayat.

 - Audit of Accounts: State legislature may make provisions for the maintenance and audit of panchayat accounts.

-- Application to Union Territories: The president may direct the provisions of the act be applied on any union territory subject to exceptions and modifications he specifies.
+- Application to Union Territories: The President may direct the provisions of the Act to be applied on any union territory subject to exceptions and modifications he specifies.

 - The scheduled areas and the tribal areas in the states